 The Dean of the Faculty/Vice President for Academic Affairs is appointed by the Board of Trustees upon the nomination of the President and serves as the College's Chief Academic Officer.
 In this capacity, the Dean of the Faculty/Vice President for Academic Affairs advises the President on all issues that fall within the wide purview of academic matters with regard to personnel, budget, and curriculum.
-The Dean of the Faculty/Vice President for Academic Affairs advises the President for Academic Affairs has administrative responsibility for addressing such issues.
+The Dean of the Faculty/Vice President for Academic Affairs has administrative responsibility for addressing such issues.
 Additional matters may be assigned by the President.
 The Dean of the Faculty/Vice President for Academic Affairs represents the President to both internal and external constituencies at the behest of the President and normally serves as the Acting President in the President's absence.

 The Associate Dean of the Faculty (diversity and faculty affairs); the Associate Dean of the Faculty (infrastructure and faculty affairs); and the Associate Dean of the Faculty (student academic affairs) report directly to the Dean of the Faculty/Vice President for Academic Affairs.
 All deans sit on the DOF/VPAA Senior Staff.
-Seven other staff members report directly to the Dean of the Faculty/Vice President for Academic Affairs.
-All deans sit on the DOF/VPAA Senior Staff.
 Seven other staff members report directly to the Dean of the Faculty/Vice President for Academic Affairs: the Director of Institutional Research, the Dayton Director of the Tang Teaching Museum, the Chief Technology Officer (dotted line report), the College Librarian, the Director of Sustainability, the Managing Director of Academic Programs, Residencies, Institutes, and Community Programs; and the Director of Faculty Assessment.

 The Dean of the Faculty/Vice President for Academic Affairs works closely with and considers recommendations from ATC and PC regarding faculty tenure and promotion candidacies.
 The Dean of the Faculty/Vice President for Academic Affairs presents to the President the decision with regard to each candidate's case.
 The Dean of the Faculty/Vice President for Academic Affairs also works with PC and the President in determining appointments to the College's endowed chairs.
 More broadly, the Dean of the Faculty/Vice President for Academic Affairs works with ATC and the Associate Dean of the Faculty (faculty affairs) on other matters of concern to the Faculty and may consult with ATC on issues pertinent to faculty personnel issues.
-The Dean of the Faculty/Vice President for Academic Affairs is the College's chief assessment officer; works closely with the Faculty Executive Committee in annually updating the Faculty Handbook; is a member of the Committee on Educational Policies and Planning; chairs all searches for deans and directors who report to the Dean of the Faculty/Vice President for Academic Affairs also works closely with the Managing Director of Academic Programs, Residencies, Institutes, and Community Programs in overseeing the many initiatives of the Office of Special Programs and the College at an array of summer programs, institutes, workshops, and performances.
+The Dean of the Faculty/Vice President for Academic Affairs is the College's chief assessment officer; works closely with the Faculty Executive Committee in annually updating the Faculty Handbook; is a member of the Committee on Educational Policies and Planning; chairs all searches for deans and directors who report to the Dean of the Faculty/Vice President for Academic Affairs; and reports on academic issues at the monthly Faculty Meeting.
+The Dean of the Faculty/Vice President for Academic Affairs also works closely with the Managing Director of Academic Programs, Residencies, Institutes, and Community Programs in overseeing the many initiatives of the Office of Special Programs and representing the Office of Special Programs and the College at an array of summer programs, institutes, workshops, and performances.